-This is a high-level view of how work will be processed using this software.
-For example, if this is an e-commerce website, a description of how users would pass through from looking for products through to making a purchase should be described.
-If it is a back-office application, you will want to create a diagram of how work is to flow from one user to another.
+This high-level view of how work will be processed using this software.
+For example, if this is an e-commerce website, a description of how users would pass through, from looking for products to making a purchase, should be described.
+If it is a back-office application, you will want to create a diagram of how work flows from one user to another.

-Ideally a visual flowchart should be created to demonstrate the architecture of the product.
+A visual flowchart should be created to demonstrate the product’s architecture.
 For example:

-Beyond the top-level view, use cases are descriptions of individual tasks that will be handled using the product.
-Each one of these should be defined including the following: the type of user, the goal or objective, and a description of the task, with a explanation of how the process will be handled with the software.
+Beyond the top-level view, use cases describe individual tasks handled using the product.
+Each one of these should be defined, including the following: the type of user, the goal or objective, and a description of the task, with an explanation of how the process will be handled with the software.

-Many products will have some basic measurement criteria built-in.
-For instance if it is a website, typically you will want to have some sort of measurement of usage of the site, with everything from how many people are using the site, how they are using it, and some measurement of whether or not the intended goal was accomplished.
-With back-office type software, it could involve productivity statistics by user.
+Many products will have some essential measurement criteria built in.
+For instance, if it is a website, typically, you will want to have some measurement of the site, with everything from how many people are using the site, how they are using it, and some measure of whether or not the intended goal was accomplished.
+With back-office type software, it could involve productivity statistics by the user.
 Define what sort of reporting the application should have.
 Include any methods for catching errors along the way.
 (For example, analytics software should be able to identify if someone attempted to reach a page on a website that does not exist).

-Release criteria should essentially be a checklist which will make it possible to move forward toward releasing the product.
-In this section, you will want to define the criteria for measuring whether the product has met its goals in each area, and when it can move forward.
-Each piece can be treated as an individual module, and will help identify when a segment is complete
+Release criteria should essentially be a checklist that will make it possible to move forward toward releasing the product.
+In this section, you will want to define the criteria for measuring whether the product has met its goals in each area and when it can move forward.
+Each piece can be treated as an individual module and will help identify when a segment is complete.

 Most products will require some level of support.
-For example, if it is a website, you will want to make sure the site is running at all times, and whether it is functioning properly.
+For example, if it is a website, you will want to make sure the site is running at all times and whether it is functioning correctly.
 You will want to have a system in place to enable you to address any issues that come up.
-Before starting the project, an agreement should be made as to what types of support will be needed.
-Methods of handling this should be defined.
+Before starting the project, an agreement should be made on what types of support will be needed; methods of handling this should be well defined.

-One very important factor of project management is defining a clear timeline for how work will progress.
+One significant factor of project management is defining a clear timeline for how work will progress.
 This should be part of your PRD as well.
 A clear set of definitions with target dates for each segment should be included.
-While these may vary from project to project, here is a good basic template from which to start.
+While these may vary from project to project, here is an excellent basic template from which to start.

 - Release dates, etc

 It’s important to note that a PRD is just the beginning.
-It does help define the scope and direction of a project and make sure that it is clearly trackable, measurable, and within scope.
+It does help define the scope and direction of a project and make sure that it is trackable, measurable, and within range.

 However, by using an Agile methodology, it is always possible to modify and add extra modules at some point in the future.
-If changes occur during development, it is important to remember to amend the PRD to include these steps.
-The agreement or contract itself may also need to be amended to include any changes.
-However if you stick with this approach, projects will run more smoothly, with clearly defined measurable, and attainable goals.
+If changes occur during development, it is essential to remember to amend the PRD to include these steps.
+The agreement or contract itself may need to be amended to include any changes.
+However, if you stick with this approach, projects will run more smoothly, with clearly defined, measurable, attainable goals.

 You can download the template we created for you here .